OFFSHORE WIND BASICS

 After years of stakeholder meetings, Virginia’s federally-designated offshore Wind Energy Area (WEA) has been cleared of conflicts.
 The military, shipping and fishing industries, together with environmental scientists studying the area, all agree that this area is appropriate for development with proper safeguards for wildlife.

 In September 2013, the federal Bureau of Ocean Energy Management (BOEM) leased the development rights for Virginia’s WEA to Dominion Virginia Power.
-This 112,799-acre lease area, located about 23.5 miles off the coast of Virginia Beach, is capable of generating at least 2,000 megawatts (MW) of power – enough electricity to power about 500,000 homes.
+This 112,799-acre commercial lease area, located about 23.5 miles off the coast of Virginia Beach, is capable of generating at least 2,000 megawatts (MW) of power – enough electricity to power about 500,000 homes.

 Each wind turbine is made with over 8,000 parts, many of which can be manufactured in Virginia.
 With its deep water port, world-class shipbuilding and maritime industries, and ready workforce, Virginia could become a major east coast hub for the offshore wind industry.
-Researchers concluded that with full build-out of this industry, almost 10,000 jobs could be created in Virginia.
+Researchers concluded that with full build-out of this industry, 10,000 jobs could be created in Virginia.
 These are high-paying, local, career-length jobs that can’t be exported overseas.